 Here are the contents of the reducers/index.js

-file that we’re going to test:
+file that you are going to test:

-import { combineReducers } from 'redux'
+import { combineReducers } from "redux";

-const selectedSubreddit = (state = 'reactjs', action) => {
+const selectedSubreddit = (state = "reactjs", action) => {

 switch (action.type) {